bitwarden/passwordless-server/src/Api/readme.md

     - https://www.microsoft.com/en-us/sql-server/sql-server-downloads

 # Getting started
-1. Clone the repository.
+1. (optional) Clone the repository.
-2. Open the project in your favorite IDE.
+2. (optional) Open the project in your favorite IDE.
-3. Under `src/API`, edit `appsettings.Development.json`.
+3. (optional) Under `src/API`, edit `appsettings.Development.json`.
 4. Now it's time to setup our database.
    1. We are using Sqlite by default with file name being `passwordless_dev.db`.
-If you specify for example a database connection string for the key `ConnectionStrings/sqlite`, then SQlite would be used.
-For Microsoft SQL Server you can use `ConnectionStrings/mssql`.
+If you specify for example a database connection string for the key `ConnectionStrings:sqlite`, then SQlite would be used.
+For Microsoft SQL Server you can use `ConnectionStrings:mssql`.
    2. Run the `API` project.
    3. In your browser, visit `http://localhost:7001` to execute the database migrations.